 The musicologist and librettist Charles Burr described the pieces as “sophisticated national rhapsodies.”
 He is correct: each of the movements possesses distinct “national” characteristics – yet they are also thoroughly cosmopolitan.

 The French novelist and music critic Benoît Duteurtre senses the inspiration of three composers in the music: Chabrier in Française; Chopin in Polonaise; and Johann Strauss Jr. in Viennoise.
-Perhaps — but I wouldn’t consider Schmitt to be aping these other composers in any sort of fashion.
+Perhaps so — but I wouldn’t consider Schmitt to be aping these other composers in any sort of fashion.

 Pages from a vintage score to Florent Schmitt’s Trois rapsodies for two pianos (1903-4), published by Durand.